- Education and Science»

 Precipitation into Rain, Hail, or Snow

-Pseudomonas syringae is the name of an ice-nucleating bacteria that causes rain.
-Unfortunately, it is known best for the blight it creates on cash crops.
-The bacteria freezes a plant's skin to soften it, so it can feed on juices beneath, then reproduces itself to form colonies.
-That process leaves black marks on fruit and leaves.
+Unfortunately, P. syringae is the same bacteria that is well known for diseases it creates on cash crops.
+The bacteria freezes a plant's skin to soften it, so it can drink the juices beneath, then reproduces itself to form colonies.
+That process leaves black marks on fruit and leaves (see photo below).
 Growers have been trying to eradicate the bacteria for decades.

-The fact that rain, ice, and snow both clean the air and cool it down makes ice-nucleating bacteria a key component in counteracting global warming.
-The bacteria also provides a key for how to more evenly distribute rain throughout the earth.
+The fact that rain, ice, and snow both cool and clean the air and the earth makes ice-nucleating bacteria a key component in counteracting global warming.
+Deliberately growing the bacteria, in locations where it's especially needed, could provide a way of more evenly distributing rain throughout the earth.

 The Flow of Water - Runnels, Rivers, & Streams